 Rachel was Head of Service and a Reference Librarian in Birmingham Central Library – useful when you need to research soap and skincare recipes!

 Wherever possible we use locally produced ingredients and Irish companies for our supplies.
-We try to promote low plastic use and sustainability – our packaging changes as well try to leave an ever softer footprint on the earth.
+We try to promote low plastic use and sustainability – our packaging changes as we try to leave an ever softer footprint on the earth.

 The peace and tranquility of our location acts as an inspiration for us and we use the Irish Hare in our Crobally Irish Soaps logo; we see so many of them in the local area that they have become a kind of mascot for us.
 They have long been regarded as semi-magical creatures.